 Having a disability makes it difficult to work and even more challenging to maintain financial independence.
 For seniors and disabled people who are unable to work, Social Security is like a safety net.
 It is a federal social insurance program that provides monthly cash benefits when needed.
 To be eligible for Social Security benefits, you must have a medical condition that meets the Social Security Administration’s definition of a disability, which is different from other government programs.
 The Social Security Administration (SSA) considers you eligible for disability benefits if you are unable to do the work that you did before you became disabled, you cannot adjust to other work because of your medical condition(s), and your disability is expected to last for at least one year or result in death.

 There are many cases in which claims are initially rejected by the SSA.
 If your initial application for SSDI or SSI has been denied, do not be discouraged.
-Contact a Social Security attorney at Deputy & Mizell, L.L.C. before and after submitting your claim.
+Contact a Missouri Social Security attorney at Deputy & Mizell, L.L.C. before and after submitting your claim.

-How Our Lebanon, Disability Lawyers Can Help
+REQUEST A FREE CONSULTATIONHow Our Lebanon, Disability Lawyers Can Help

 Social Security programs include Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Receiving Social Security benefits can be a complicated process.
 If your SSDI or SSI application is initially denied, it may take a long time to finally be approved.
 However, if and when you win your hearing or appeal, you will receive a calculated amount of past-due benefits that will make up for the months when the SSA should have been paying you.